survivejs/webpack-book/manuscript/advanced_techniques/01_consuming_packages.md

 ## Shrinkwrapping Versions

 Using version ranges can feel a little dangerous as it doesn't take much to break an application.
 A single change in the wrong place is enough. [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) allows you to fix your dependency versions and have stricter control over the versions you are using in a production environment.
+Most importantly it fixes the dependencies of your dependencies avoiding accidental breakage due to version changes and SemVer.

 [lockdown](https://www.npmjs.com/package/lockdown) goes further and gives guarantees about dependency content, not just version. [shrinkpack](https://www.npmjs.com/package/shrinkpack) is another interesting complementary option.